-- Please tell me when I'm talking too fast or when I should repeat something in German for better understanding! - You may at any time ask questions in German! - You may turn in your exercises in German. - You may take the oral exam in German.
+- Please tell me when I'm talking too fast or when I should repeat something in German for better understanding! - You may at any time ask questions in German! - You may turn in your exercises in German. - You may answer exam questions in German.